weshare237/KimboCare-Technical-Skills-Test/README.md

 - Smart Contract Development: Solidity
 - Frontend: Next.js, TypeScript, and Tailwind CSS

-## Node Version
+## Project Requirements

-The project was developed using Node.js version v20.11.0.
+- The project was developed using Node.js version v20.11.0.
+- Metamask chrome extension needs to be installed.
+- Use the following faucet to get test eths: [Ethereum Sepolia Faucet](https://sepoliafaucet.com/)
+- Suitable testnets: Sepolia or Goerli

 ## Installation